soroush/graphicsmagick/www/INSTALL-unix.rst

      install' must be done before the test suite will work but usually the software can be tested prior to installation.

+     The test suite requires sufficient RAM memory to run.
+The memory requirement is 128MB for the Q8 build, or 256MB for the Q16 build, or 512MB for the Q32 build.

   'make clean'

      Remove everything in the build directory created by 'make'